 The best team-building exercises should be able to explore your employee’s strengths and knowledge and something that can enhance them as well.
-Aside from playing games, you can have your employees organize workshops in the area that they are knowledgeable or good at.12.
-Increase Vacation Days
+Aside from playing games, you can have your employees organize workshops in areas that they are knowledgeable or good at.

 13. Limit Office Hours

-There are jobs that require people to work longer hours such as finance officers, lawyers, and those in the field of medicine.
-However, working longer hours can burn out employees that can lead to low office morale.
-To avoid this, limiting the office hours can be a solution.
+Some jobs require people to work longer hours, such as finance officers, lawyers, and those in the field of medicine.
+However, working longer hours can burn out employees, leading to low office morale.
+To avoid this, limiting office hours can be a solution.
 You should enable your teams with time-management training, peer support, and clear boundaries about office hours.
 This can help them achieve a work-life balance.

 14. Provide Real-Time Feedback